 Answering NCLEX practice questions is a great way to test your ability to combine your knowledge of side effects and nursing considerations to make good decisions.

-In summary, NCLEX medications are a body of knowledge many students find overwhelming.
+In summary, NCLEX medications are a body of knowledge that many students find overwhelming.
 However, learning what you need to is not quite as difficult as it first appears.
 For common medications, you’ll need to know:

 - Classification